pogginicolo98/pogginicolo98/README.md

 ## 🚧: Here, what I'm working on
 * [Corob Test](https://github.com/pogginicolo98/corob-test?tab=readme-ov-file#readme) - Twitter-like web application based on Django and React; A test for technical interview with Corob.
-* [Two Guys One Hike](https://github.com/Two-guys-one-hike) - A blog about mountains and nature.
-Web application based on Django and React; Project in collaboration with @SonMonta
+* [Two Guys One Hike](https://github.com/Two-guys-one-hike) - A blog about mountains and nature; Project in collaboration with @SonMonta

 <br>